intangere/prange/README.md

    print(result)
 ```

 Certain return types will not work.
-This library uses a msgpack IPC to collect<br>
+This library uses pipes to return msgpack serialized values<br>
-each processes return value.<br>
+from each process.
 So whatever msgpack supports, this should as well.<br>
+You can always define your own msgpack serialization.<br>
+<h1>How does this work<h1>
+prange() forks off a child process for each x in the range you specify to it.<br>
+@context ignores the main process so that no more than x processes are forked<br>
+and it can block to wait for prange() to return and reap the children using signal.<br>

+This library is essentially super-syntactical sugar to make parallel loops easier<br>
+to create.